eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 /* At least one property is required */ type ReplacedByInfo = {
-  plugin?: Specifier // name should be "eslint" if the replacemenet is an ESLint core rule.
-Omit the property if the replacement is in the same plugin rule?: Specifier info?: Message kind?: ReplacementKind // Defaults to "moved" if missing }
+  message?: string // General message presented to the user, e.g. how to replace the rule url?: string     // URL to more information about this replacmenet in general plugin?: Specifier // name should be "eslint" if the replacemenet is an ESLint core rule.
+Omit the property if the replacement is in the same plugin rule?: Specifier

-type Message = {
-  message?: string // General message presented to the user.
-Content depends on the property (e.g. for the key rule why the rule is deprecated or for info how to replace the rule) url?: string     // URL to more information about this deprecation in general.
 }

 type Specifier = {